NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: NVV-SuperBench

-\subsubsection{Subjective Metrics}
+\subsubsection{Subjective metrics}

 We conduct human listening tests on 450 randomly selected samples (10 per NVV type) per language via the Prolific platform~\footnote{\url{https://app.prolific.com/}}.
 We assess naturalness, quality, and NVV Perceptual Effect (NVV PE) for both prompt-based and tag-based systems.
-In addition, we evaluate NVV Instruction Following (NVV IF), perceptual caption-speech match for prompt-based systems, and NVV Accuracy and expression for tag-based systems.
+In addition, we evaluate overall instruction following (IF), NVV Instruction Following (NVV IF) for prompt-based systems, and NVV Accuracy and expression for tag-based systems.
 All subjective criteria are rated on a 5-point Likert scale (5 = best, 1 = worst).
 To explicitly capture complete NVV failures, we include a score of 0 for NVV-specific criteria—such as NVV IF, NVV Accuracy, and NVV PE—when the target NVV is absent or nearly inaudible.

-\textbf{Overall Naturalness$\uparrow$.} This criterion measures perceived human-likeness and prosodic fluency of the spoken content, including speaking rate, pausing, emphasis, and intonation patterns, while abstracting away from signal-level artifacts.
+\textbf{Overall naturalness$\uparrow$.} This criterion measures perceived human-likeness and prosodic fluency of the spoken content, including speaking rate, pausing, emphasis, and intonation patterns, while abstracting away from signal-level artifacts.

-\textbf{Overall Quality$\uparrow$.} This criterion measures signal-level fidelity independent of content and style, focusing on background noise, distortion/clipping, reverberation, loudness instability, and codec-related artifacts.
+\textbf{Overall quality$\uparrow$.} This criterion measures signal-level fidelity independent of content and style, focusing on background noise, distortion/clipping, reverberation, loudness instability, and codec-related artifacts.

-\textbf{Caption-Speech Match (CSM)$\uparrow$ (prompt-based only).} CSM measures global consistency between the synthesized speech and the caption in speaker attributes and speaking style (e.g., timbre, age, gender, emotional tone, and scene atmosphere, etc).
+\textbf{Overall instruction following (IF)$\uparrow$ (prompt-based only).} IF measures global consistency between the synthesized speech and the caption in speaker attributes and speaking style (e.g., timbre, age, gender, emotional tone, and scene atmosphere).

-\textbf{Overall Expression$\uparrow$ (tag-based only).} This criterion measures the overall effectiveness of the utterance as a coherent performance, considering speech prosody and realized NVVs jointly, without explicitly referencing the caption text.
+\textbf{Overall expression$\uparrow$ (tag-based only).} This criterion measures the overall effectiveness of the utterance as a coherent performance, considering speech prosody and realized NVVs jointly, without explicitly referencing the caption text.

-\textbf{NVV Instruction Following (IF)$\uparrow$ (prompt-based only).} NVV IF measures compliance with NVV-related instructions specified in the caption, including whether the intended NVV type is realized and whether it occurs in an approximately appropriate region, while penalizing omissions and salient spurious NVVs.
-A score of \textbf{0} indicates that the target NVV is absent or almost inaudible.
+\textbf{NVV instruction following (IF)$\uparrow$ (prompt-based only).} NVV IF measures compliance with NVV-related instructions specified in the caption, including whether the intended NVV type is realized and whether it occurs in an approximately appropriate region, while penalizing omissions and salient spurious NVVs.
+A score of 0 indicates that the target NVV is absent or almost inaudible.